openebs-archive/openebs-docs/docs/ugndm.md

    - kubernetes.io/hostname
      - Hostname of the node where the blockdevice is attached.
    - storage
+   - logicalSectorSize
+     - logical sector size of lockdevice.
+For example, 512, 4096 etc. Provided 512 in the above example snippet.
+This value can be chaged as per the correct value.
    - links
      - This field should be filled for by-id and by-path.
 These details can be obtained from worker node by running the following command `udevadm info -q property -n <device_path>`
    - nodeName